cod1raph/cod1-battleroyale/map/readme_.txt

 ////////////////////////////////
-This version of zh_elusive is not original, below is the original readme content (READ_ME_CUTIE.txt).
+This version of zh_elusive is not original, this file is named "readme_", so GitHub doesn't automaticaly display the content.
+Below is the original file content (named READ_ME_CUTIE.txt).
 ////////////////////////////////

 where it all began, if you're interested to watch timelapses here: